devopsdbroe/devopsdbroe/README.md

 ###

-<p align="left">I'm currently a DevOps Administrator interested in becoming a front-end or full-stack web developer.
-I have extensive experience with AWS and am getting more and more comfortable with web, mobile, and API development every day.</p>
+<p align="left">DevOps Administrator transitioning to Front-End and Full-Stack Web Development.
+With a solid foundation in AWS, I am continually enhancing my skills in web, mobile, and API development.
+My journey from infrastructure management to building engaging user experiences motivates me to push the boundaries of what I can create.</p>

 ###